barmalei/zebkit/README.md

    $ gulp
 ```

-To build runtime zip package:
+To build runtime zip package (find it in build "folder"):
 ```bash
    $ gulp runtime
 ```

-To generate apidoc:
+To generate apidoc run the following command (find generated doc in "apidoc" folder):
 ```bash
    $ gulp apidoc
 ```